Postdoctoral Fellows

 Postdoctoral positions are currently available in our laboratory to study the molecular basis of cancer metastasis.
 We use molecular cell biology, genomics and proteomics, and mouse genetics to study genes and signaling pathways that regulate the multi-step process of breast tumor initiation, progression and metastasis.

 We welcome highly motivated candidates with a Ph.D. degree in the field of molecular cell biology, cancer biology, developmental biology, genomics or genetics.
 Experience in cancer biology or mouse developmental biology are preferred but not required.
-Interested applicants need to submit a brief statement of research interest, curriculum vitae and list of references.
+Interested applicants need to submit a statement of research interest, curriculum vitae and list of references.

 Graduate Students